- Switzerland travel tips: how to save money for train, food, and more

 On the other side of Lauterbrunnen, Grindelwald is a much bigger ski town with better amenities and shopping.
 In fact, I saw the biggest Co Op in my entire trip in Switzerland here!
 It is closer to Kleine Scheidegg, and about half an hour from Lauterbrunnen and a little less from Interlaken.

-It is also idyllic, though lacks the cliff side charms o f Lauterbrunnen.
-Given that I had very limited time, I didn’t get a chance to see much o f Grindelwald, but here’s an article of some great summer activities to do there.
+It is also idyllic, though lacks the cliff side charms of Lauterbrunnen.
+Given that I had very limited time, I didn’t get a chance to see much of Grindelwald, but here’s an article about some great summer activities to do there.
 It is also a very popular ski town that flourishes in winter.

 Which town to stay in Jungfrau region

 As I’ve mentioned before, Jungfrau region can be a little confusing.
-Depending on how long you have and what your aim is, here’s some pointers on each town and where to stay:
+Depending on how long you have and what your aim is, here are some pointers on each town and where to stay:

 - Interlaken: for the easiest transport option and access to the other cities

 - Lauterbrunnen: small town charm and close access to Murren and Jungfrau

 - Murren: a secluded and beautiful town on the cliff, but harder to get to.
 Close to Schilthorn and hiking trails

 - Wengen: an intermediate between Murren and Lauterbrunnen, but further from Interlaken